nin0-dev/Vencord/README.md

-# Vencord
+# Manticord

-A Discord client mod that does things differently
+A Discord client mod that does things differently, made my bantikafasi (not ven)

 ## Features